Sophie Christiansen

 "Sophie spoke at our school awards evening and I couldn't recommend her more highly.
 Somehow Sophie managed to be thought-provoking, touching and funny all in the space of one talk.
 Sophie was happy to answer questions from the audience, proving to be quick-witted and eloquent.
 Everyone at St Philip Howard School loved her!
 Thank you, Sophie, for being such an inspiration to us all." - David, Head Teacher, St. Philip Howard School

-• 2024 – Retired from competitive para-dressage after a 20-year career, during which she amassed 30 senior championship medals
+• 2024 – Retired from competitive para-dressage after a 20-year career, with 30 senior championship medals

 • 2024 – Received the Lifetime Achievement Award at the Variety Disability Sports Awards